suika2engine/suika2/doc/tutorial.md

 ## Show background image

-As a first step, we'll change the background image.
+For our first step, we'll change the background image.
 This is the most basic command.

-Replace the content of `init.txt` as follows.
+Replace the contents of `init.txt` as follows:
-Note that the character encoding is UTF-8 without BOM, and you can't use Notepad.
+(Note that the character encoding is UTF-8 without BOM, and you can't use Notepad.)

 ```
 @bg roof.png 1.0